 Understanding the symptoms of high and low blood pressure is very important since they can cause issues that can be confused with other conditions or may not be instantly recognisable.

 The most important thing to do when caring for someone with diabetes is to be prepared to recognise when they are suffering a hypo.
-A hypo is short for hypoglycemia and hyperglycemia.
+A hypo is short for hypoglycaemia and hyperglycaemia.
 These are conditions diabetics suffer when at low or high levels respectively.

-Hypoglycemia and hyperglycemia are conditions of low and high blood sugar levels, respectively, experienced by people with diabetes.
+Hypoglycaemia and hyperglycaemia are conditions of low and high blood sugar levels, respectively, experienced by people with diabetes.

-Hyperglycemia occurs when blood sugar levels rise too high, typically because the body has built up a resistance to insulin or the cells producing it has been killed off by diabetes.
-Frequent urination and increased hunger and thirst are the main symptoms of hyperglycemia, but complaints such as weakness, weight loss, and vision blurring are associated with it too.
+Hyperglycaemia occurs when blood sugar levels rise too high, typically because the body has built up a resistance to insulin or the cells producing it has been killed off by diabetes.
+Frequent urination and increased hunger and thirst are the main symptoms of hyperglycaemia, but complaints such as weakness, weight loss, and vision blurring are associated with it too.

-If levels remain high too long, it can cause several health complications such as <b>Diabetic ketoacidosis (DKA is a condition caused by the body needing to break down fat, leading to diabetic comas) and Hyperosmolar hyperglycemic state (HHS is severe dehydration from trying to break down sugar).
+If levels remain high too long, it can cause several health complications such as Diabetic ketoacidosis (DKA is a condition caused by the body needing to break down fat, leading to diabetic comas) and Hyperosmolar hyperglycaemic state (HHS is severe dehydration from trying to break down sugar).
 In such cases, you should call an ambulance for assistance.

 Reducing the patient's blood sugar levels can be achieved through lowering the dosage of insulin, changing their diet (though this should be done slowly, preferably over a couple of weeks), doing regular, gentle exercise, and drinking plenty of sugar-free fluids.